ahron-chet/EAT-Hooking/README.md

-# EAT Hooking Library
+# EAT Hooking

-This library focuses on manipulating the Export Address Table (EAT) to achieve function hooking in Windows binaries.
+This project focuses on manipulating the Export Address Table (EAT) to achieve function hooking in Windows binaries.

 ## Overview